DataPrep Orchestrator

 DATAPREP_INPUT_DIRECTORY | REQUIRED | Path of the directory to be used as input storage location |

-Local as Output Storage
+Local as output storage

 "Prep My Data":